GrahamGoudeau/Brainfck-Interpreter/README.md

 * ".": print out the char that results from the current cell's ASCII value

-The interpreter is able to check for matching brackets, check for invalid command characters, and implements the memory tape as a dynamic array that starts at memory cell 0 and is unbounded in the positive direction.
+The interpreter is able to check for matching brackets, check for invalid command characters, and implements the memory tape as a dynamic array that starts at memory cell 0 and is (effectively) unbounded in the positive direction (limited by available system memory).

 To compile, navigate to the program directory and type "make".  "make clean" removes the executable, *.o, and *~ files